 Way-2: Through Windows Update and Device Manager

 There are two simple procedures to update WiFi driver in Windows 11 or 10.
 The one is via “Windows Update” and another one is through “Device Manager”.

 Through Windows Update

-On the right pane of the following page, make a hit on the Check for updates button.
+- On the right pane of the following page, click – Check for updates.

 Via Device Manager

 Another simple method to update WiFi driver in Windows 10 and 11 is through “Device Manager” and to do so walk through the given sequence of steps.

 - Click on Device Manager.

 - Now, locate and double click on “Network adapters” from the Device Manager.